The Area's First Extended-Day Childcare Center:

-The 2017 Kids Count Data ranks NYS, 41st for economic well-being.
-Based upon the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents with 17.1% of the individuals living in poverty.
+The 2017 Kids Count Data ranks NYS 41st for economic well-being.
+Based on the 2017 NYS Community Action Agency’s Poverty Report, Oneida County has approximately 233,558 residents, with 17.1% of the individuals living in poverty.

 Utica, however, has approximately 62,235 residents with:

 - 30% of the individuals living in poverty

 - 47% of the children below 18 years old living in poverty

 - 72% of the African American children living in poverty